damms005/devdb-vscode/README.md

 1. As shown in screenshot, click the hammer icon to copy the MCP settings.
 1. In your IDE's MCP settings file (e.g. `.vscode/mcp.json`, `windsurf/mcp_config.json`, etc.), paste the copied JSON as one of the available MCP servers.

-Your IDE/AI-tool should now be able to use your database details.
+Your IDE/AI-tool should now be able to work with your application's database.

 ![Copy MCP settings](resources/screenshots/new/mcp-setup.png)
 ![MCP Usage](resources/screenshots/new/mcp-usage.png)